celery/celery/README.rst

     * Pool workers are supervised, so if for some reason a worker crashes it is automatically replaced by a new worker.

+    * Can be configured to send e-mails to the administrators when a task fails.

 API Reference Documentation
 ===========================